Ask a complete question, like "How do I obtain my transcripts?"

 A student may appeal for an exception to this policy only after the student has earned a minimum of 145 credits, not including credits in progress.
 The student should submit the appeal packet, including the Excess Credit Appeal Form and a personal statement, to the Registrar's Office no later than 30 days before the start of the term in which the Excess Credits surcharge will be billed.
-See the Excess Credit Appeal Form for additional information.
+See the Excess Credit Appeal Form of our Forms page for additional information.

 Students who have questions about the policy should contact their college advisor.